Classic Motorcycle Build

 The Duo-Glide became the Electra Glide, a name that endures to this day.
 Initially, not all riders liked the electric start, as it added 50+ pounds of weight, making the bike about 10 mph slower at the top end.

-Harley Panhead history
+Harley Panhead history and information

 Also for 1965, the Harley Panhead engine came with an automatic-advance distributor, which can be retro-fitted to any earlier (1936 to 1969) 61" or 74" OHV Big-Twin.
 An optional 'King of the Highway' package included a chrome battery cover, chrome oil tank, directional signals, white saddlebags, and more.